akrasuski1/mx-config/README.md

 - changes a few default settings in xfce-terminal and Thunar
 - installs Chromium and sets it as default browser
 - installs light-locker as logout screen.

+Bonus: there's `xfconf-query-listener.sh` script, that will listen for any changes in xfce config files.
+Was quite useful for checking out what to put into scripts.